Return On Ad Spend (ROAS)

 Let’s break it down:

-Revenue from Ads: All the money coming in from your paid ads (includes in-app purchases, subscriptions, e-commerce sales, etc.)
+Revenue from Ads: Revenue from Ads: All the money coming in from your paid ads (includes in-app purchases, subscriptions, e-commerce sales, etc.).
+In commerce-led models, average order value (aov) can heavily influence how quickly ROAS improves.

-Cost of Ads: Your total ad spend (includes media buying, creative production, and platform fees)
+Cost of Ads: Your total ad spend (includes media buying, creative production, and platform fees).
+This can include auction costs like cost per click (cpc) or cost per click, and reach-based pricing like cost per mille (cpm).

 Example: